Mceater/adverts/README.md

 - Main page with variety of images with links that is accessible to public.
 - Customer’s information and data protection
 - URL link shorten

-  What we Have achieved has been this:
+//What we Have achieved has been this:

 - Payment processing
 - A web page for users and editable user’s data collection according to the user signed in.